Please enable JS

 Recycling and material recovery: what actually happens to the pack?

+Most people picture recycling as a single action.
+For traction batteries, it is a chain of steps.
+Treatment facilities may dismantle packs, separate components, and process battery materials so they can be recovered as usable fractions rather than dumped as mixed waste.
 It also helps to remember that a hybrid pack is not just battery cells.
 It contains casings, wiring, and other parts that can flow into established recycling routes when handled correctly.
 If you want a plain-language view of what happens after metal collection, Blancomet explains the wider path in what can be done with scrap metal after it is collected.

 Should you replace, repair, or recycle?